lindell/multi-gitter/docs/README.template.md

 </div>
 <br>

 *multi-gitter* allows you to make changes in multiple repositories simultaneously.
 This is achieved by running a script or program in the context of multiple repositories.
-If any changes are made, a pull request is created that can be merged manually by the set reviewers, or automatically by multi-gitter when CI pipelines has completed successfully.
+If any changes are made, a pull request is created that can be merged manually by the set reviewers, or automatically by multi-gitter when CI pipelines have completed successfully.

 Are you a bash-guru or simply prefer your scripting in Node.js?
 It doesn't matter, since multi-gitter support any type of script or program. **If you can script it to run in one place, you can run it in all your repositories with one command!**